 - 1. Bicycles.
-Provide bicycle facilities (i.e. lanes, signs, & bike racks) on every street. - 2.
-Configuration.
-Refer to Sample Street Sections for possible complete street configurations.
+Provide bicycle facilities on every street. - Configuration.
+Refer to Sample Street Sections for different complete street configurations.
 Depending on context and available right-of-way, combine elements from the following three categories: - a. number of lanes; - b. presence of parking (none, one side, two sides); and - c. type of bike facility (in-street, parking-buffered lane, and tree-buffered lane). - 3.
 Lighting.
-Use pedestrian-scaled (≤15') fixtures on all streets within walkable areas.
-Intersectionscaled (25'-40') lighting may be used in addition to pedestrian-scaled lights as necessary on major thoroughfares.
+Use pedestrian-scaled fixtures on all streets within walkable areas.
+Intersection-scaled lighting may be used in addition to pedestrian-scaled lights as necessary on major thoroughfares.
 Refer to Lighting Guidelines for additional guidance. - 4.
 Parking.
 Avoid parking lots, garages, or service-bay openings facing regional corridors.
-Provide on-street parking within Town & Village Centers along both sides of the street.
-Locate parking lots and garages behind buildings and within the interior of blocks. - Sidewalks.
+Provide on-street parking within Centers along both sides of the street.
+Locate parking lots and garages behind buildings and within the interior of blocks. - 5.
+Sidewalks.
 Locate sidewalks on both sides of the street.
 Design continuous sidewalks at least 10 feet wide on retail or mixed-use blocks and at least 5 feet wide on all other blocks.
 Include street furniture, trees, and lighting at appropriate intervals. - 6.
 Speed.
 Design Speed is the travel velocity which engineers use to configure streets for orderly traffic movement.
 Slower speeds encourage interactivity and safety.
 Use narrow curb-to-curb dimensions, street trees, architecture close to the street edge, on-street parking, relatively tight-turning radii, and other design features to reinforce posted speed limits. - a.
-Design streets within Town & Village Centers at 25 miles-per-hour or less. - b.
+Design streets within Centers at 25 miles-per-hour or less. - b.
 On multi-way boulevards with medians, design outer access lanes for slower speeds.
 Design through-lanes for faster speeds, provided pedestrian crosswalks are installed at intervals less than 800 feet. - 7.
 Street Trees.
 Select noninvasive, drought-tolerant, durable, street trees.
 Install larger trees that will provide shade within 10 years.
 Use Monterey Bay native flora where feasible.